What is inflation and how does it affect you?

 How does inflation affect you?

 Inflation is also used by the government and businesses to set prices.
-Things like train fares and broadband go up in price every year depending on the inflation rate, so that - in theory at least - they don't lose out from the erosion of the value of the pound.
+Things like train fares go up in price every year depending on the inflation rate, so that - in theory at least - those services don't lose out from the erosion of the value of the pound.

-This can also work to your advantage.
+It can work to your advantage.
 It's worth bearing the rate of inflation in mind when considering asking for a pay-rise, or if you're a landlord and want to increase rents.

 When is inflation data released?